anthonyradose/obscuraview_milestone_project4/README.md

 (Replace [repository URL] with the actual URL of your forked repository and [repository name] with the name of the cloned repository on your local machine.)

 ---

+## Future Additions/Improvements

+- Even more thorough testing
+- An ERD to illustrate the data schema
+- Add some hover animations to rest of icons/links
+- Add more products and with pagination
+- Add a newsletter model

+---

 ## Credits & Acknowledgements